areggalstyan/js-interview/readme.md

 Website updates messages every second.

+The search bar filters conversations where at least one message contains the search text.

 A user's name is chosen randomly and stored in browser's localStorage.

 Due to the fact that the comments only contain the sender name, when you send a messages, it